MicrosoftDocs/quantum-docs/articles/includes/quickstart-qc-include-ionq.md

    az quantum target list -o table
    ```

-   Depending on the provider you selected, you will see:
+   Depending on the provider you selected, you see:

    ```output
    Provider      Target-id                                            Current Availability    Average Queue Time (seconds)